Nemesis (1992 film): Release

 The film was given a limited release theatrically in the United States by Imperial Entertainment on 29 January 1993, grossing $2,001,124 at the box office.
 The company also released it on VHS and laserdisc the same year.

 The film was released on DVD by Sterling Home Entertainment in 1998.
 This version is currently out of print.

 In 2010, director Pyun announced his intention to re-release the film in a new, alternate cut that featured enhanced computer effects.

 In 2014, German company Digidreams has released a complete set of the Nemesis film series.
 Fully remastered in High definition.
 The set includes Nemesis 1-4 transferred in 1080p Widescreen, Nemesis 1 CD Soundtrack, Director's Cut of Nemesis 1, Bonus features for all four films, and Audio Commentary by the Director.
-The set includes both German and English Audio 5.1/2.0 and is not region locked.
-Most of the Bonus material is in English.
+The set includes both German and English Audio 5.1/2.0 and is not region locked, and most of the bonus material is in English.

 On 18 May 2015, 101 Films Ltd in the United Kingdom also released a complete set of the Nemesis film series on both Region 2 PAL DVD and Region B Blu-ray.

+On January 8 2019, MVD Visual released Nemesis on Blu-ray in the United States as part of their Rewind Collection.
+It is not region locked, and includes the 96 minute theatrical cut in HD (in a choice of aspect ratios, 2.35:1 or 1.78:1), the 88 minute “Nemesis 2.0” director’s cut in SD (2.35:1), and the 96 minute Japanese cut in SD (1.33:1), along with a selection of new and legacy special features including director commentary on the director’s cut, interviews with cast and crew, making-of featurettes, original theatrical trailer, TV spots, and more.

 Reception

-The film holds a 60% positive score on the review aggregator Rotten Tomatoes based on five reviews.
+On the review aggregator Rotten Tomatoes the film holds a 71% score based on reviews from seven critics.

 Kevin Thomas of the Los Angeles Times wrote the film's sometimes provocative ideas offset its convoluted plot and emphasis on action at the expense of exposition.
 Thomas also complimented the film's special effects.